-Thin Lizzy‘s hard-living frontman and bassist Phil Lynott escaped the grips of crushing childhood poverty in Dublin, but ultimately couldn’t out run his own demons.
 He died at 36 from heart failure and pneumonia on Jan.
-4, 1986, having been admitted to Salibury Hospital in Wiltshire, England, on Christmas Day after “a drink and drug binge" at his home.
+4, 1986, having been admitted to Salibury Hospital in Wiltshire, England, on Christmas Day after a "drink and drug binge" at his home.

-Prior to Lizzy, Lynott — who was born to a Brazilian father and an Irish mother in 1949 — had been in a series of regional bands including Skid Row and Orphanage.
+Born to a Brazilian father and an Irish mother in 1949, Lynott had been in a series of regional bands before Thin Lizzy, including Skid Row and Orphanage.
 Lizzy began in 1970 with Eric Bell on guitar and Brian Downey on drums.
-Guitarists Brian Robertson and Gorham arrived a couple of years later, and the classic-era lineup produced "The Boys Are Back in Town” — which was said to have been a tribute to a loose-knit group of Manchester ne'er-do-wells called the Quality Street Gang, who frequented a bar run by Lynott's mom.
-(He later spotlighted one of them in another Lizzy track, "Johnny the Fox Meets Jimmy the Weed.")
+Guitarists Brian Robertson and Gorham arrived a couple of years later, and the classic-era lineup produced "The Boys Are Back in Town."
+(The song was said to have been a tribute to a loose-knit group of Manchester ne'er-do-wells called the Quality Street Gang, who frequented a bar run by Lynott's mom.
+He later spotlighted one of them in another Lizzy track, "Johnny the Fox Meets Jimmy the Weed.")